ublue-os/website/docs/blog/posts/startingpoint-rewrite-heads-up.md

 # Startingpoint rewrite heads-up – What you need to know

+!!! note

+  This post was edited on 2023-09-09 to change some inaccurate details.
+The PR has now been merged.

 Startingpoint, the 'template' repository for creating custom images that includes a simplified configuration format `recipe.yml`, has been going through a rewrite for almost a month now.
 The rewrite is going to be merged as soon as it and the documentation is ready and tested, and this post will guide you through the changes.

 The rewrite brings startingpoint from a single `build.sh` where incrementally added features were piled up, to a collection of modules run by a very simple build script in the order specified in the `recipe.yml` configuration.
 This fundamental change makes startingpoint more extensible and customizable, allowing you to add and remove features as you please.
 It also allows for sharing of certain configuration, such as packages lists, between multiple images built in the same repository.